tomer1812/tomer1812.github.io/_pages/about.md

 Before that, I was a deep learning researcher at Zebra Medical Vision (2018-2019), where I developed deep-learning algorithms for the automated analysis of medical imaging, primarily CT scans and X-rays.
 For example, early detection of vertebral compression fractures, which often remain undiagnosed, is crucial to initiate preventive treatments for osteoporosis.
-One of the main projects I worked on was the development of an automatic deep-learning-based system to identify [Vertebral Compression Fractures (VCF)](https://tomer1812.github.io/projects-vcf/) in Computed Tomography (CT) images.
+One of the main projects I worked on was the development of an automatic deep-learning-based system to identify [vertebral compression fractures](https://tomer1812.github.io/projects-vcf/) in computed tomography (CT) images.
 These algorithms are now being employed by healthcare providers to enhance population health.

 I invite you to check out the dedicated pages for each of the main projects I worked on.